Emily Ratajkowski Bares Her Enviable Abs for a Stroll with Mom

-Leave it to Emily Ratajkowski to make a crop top, cobalt blue track pants (shop a similar look here), and houndstooth mules look as though they belong together.
+Leave it to Emily Ratajkowski to make a crop top (RE/DONE x Cindy Crawford, mind you), cobalt blue track pants (shop a similar look here), and houndstooth mules look as though they belong together.

 The 26-year-old model and actress stepped out in L.A. on Thursday with her mother, acclaimed writer and curator Kathleen Balgley.